^

 5. Cardiomyopathy in systemic connective tissue diseases (dermatomyositis, rheumatoid arthritis, systemic scleroderma, systemic lupus erythematosus).

-6. Cardiomyopathy with systemic neuromuscular diseases:
+6. Cardiomyopathy in systemic neuromuscular diseases:

-• neuromuscular disorders (Friedreich's ataxia, Noonan's syndrome);
+• neuromuscular disorders (Friedreich's ataxia, Noonan syndrome);

 • muscular dystrophies (Duchenne, Becker, myotonia).